 The incisions will be closed with sutures, and in some cases, the surgeon may place temporary drains to prevent fluid build-up inside which could prolong the healing time.

 One of the primary reasons why women resort to breast reduction surgery is the discomfort they feel with large breasts.
 Having their breast size reduced can relieve back pain, neck pain, difficulty breathing, and skeletal problems.
-It also helps women feel confident about their bodies.
 Reducing breast size also allows these women to be more active and fit better in their clothes.

 Yes, this procedure can make the size and shape of your breast more symmetrical.
 However, this will be decided during the consultation.
 In some cases, the placement of breast implants may already suffice to achieve breast symmetry.